eldstal/touchless-xm/README.md

 ### 🟡 Sony WH1000-XM5 (Possibly compatible)
 Experimental support is included in the initial board design, but I **do not** own a pair of XM5 and cannot test them.
-The XM5 connector is entirely based on reverse-engineering of incomplete photos, so I may have made a mistake!
+The XM5 connector is entirely based on reverse-engineering of photos, so I may have made a mistake!
 The Touchless board shouldn't be able to do any damage to the headphones.
 If you have a pair of XM5s and would like to help me test the compatibility, feel free to reach out!

 At a minimum, the XM5 has a different connector (24-pin FPC instead of 22-pin FFC), and the OEM design doesn't include a loose cable for us to reuse.
 You will need a suitable flat cable, which is 24-pin FFC with 0.5mm pitch and same-side connectors.
 [This Würth 687624050002](https://eu.mouser.com/ProductDetail/Wurth-Elektronik/687624050002?qs=P%2FTEqz%252BQfndQFFKLalvVUA%3D%3D) should work, but may not be the proper length.